GKRSOFT/SBADLL-for-Python/README.md

 # SBADLL-for-Python
+Static Binary Analysis Dynamic Link Library for Python

+This open source community project is to provide initial help in malware analysis of MS Windows executable files.

-The end user must provide files for: Hash collections, PeID data, majic data, model, and features.
+NOTE: The users must provide source files for; Hash collections, PeID data, majic data, model, and features.

 Summary: